Chengqunniu/T2A2/README.md

 Columns, data types, and constraints are listed below:

 * Id (PK, serial int, not null) Primary key
-* Card number (int, not null)
+* Card number (int, not null, unique), credit card number
-* Card owner's name (string(100), not null)
+* Card owner's name (string(100), not null), name of the card owner
-* Expire date (string, not null)
+* Expire date (string, not null), expiring date of the card
-* Security number (int, not null)
+* Security number (int, not null), CVV of the card
-* Encrypted_card_no (string, not null)
+* Encrypted_card_no (string(100), not null), encrypted card number
-* Customer id (int, FK, not null).
+* Customer_id (int, FK, not null).
 Links the payment methods table to the customers table.
 A payment accounts belongs to only one customer and one customer has one or many payment accounts.

 #### Relationship (payment accounts table and customers table)